cardano-scaling/alba/docs/rustdoc/centralized_telescope/telescope/main.md

 - The [`setup_unsafe`][crate::centralized_telescope::Telescope#method.setup_unsafe] method allows the user to create a `Telescope` manually by directly specifying internal parameters.
 - Unlike `create`, this method does **not** verify the consistency or correctness of the provided parameters.
 - This gives the user full control but also places the responsibility on them to ensure that the chosen parameters do not compromise security or efficiency.
-- The `setup_unsafe` function exists to provide flexibility for advanced users who need custom configurations.
+- The `setup_unsafe` function exists to provide flexibility for advanced users who need custom configurations or create a `Telescope` object with trusted, already checked, parameters.
 - Some users may have precomputed or externally derived parameters that they wish to use without the restrictions imposed by automatic fine-tuning.
 - However, since there is no internal validation, improper usage can lead to weaker security guarantees, incorrect proofs, or unintended protocol behavior.